LSST Strong Lensing Science Collaboration

 The current Co-Chairs are:

-For information on eligibility and how to apply to join the SLSC please go to the Apply link on the above right menu or here.
+For information on eligibility and how to apply to join the SLSC please go to the 'Apply' link on the above right menu or click here.

 Meetings and Communications

-We currently meet once every two months in a joint telecon with the DESC Strong Lensing Working Group, and have face-to-face sessions in the DESC meetings/workshops.
+We currently meet once a month (third Wednesday at 3pm UTC) in a joint telecon with the DESC Strong Lensing Topical Team, and have face-to-face sessions in the DESC meetings/workshops.

-Members can be reached via email to lsst-stronglens at lsstcorp.org
+Members can be reached via email to lsst-stronglens at lists.lsst.org

 You can also follow the designated Slack channel on lsstc.slack.com #strong-lensing